dmitri77/dmitri77/README.md

 Lesser skills include Java, including Java for Android: built a budgeting app for Android using basic cryptography (where I used own auto-scaling algorithm for regular TextViews) and a text-mode Java chess game (college project).

-I also have some experience with PHP: some MODX (work website), OpenCart (tried to make an internet store) and Bitrix (work).
+I also have some experience with PHP: some MODX (work website), OpenCart (tried to make a personal internet store) and Bitrix (work).
 Some C/C++, Pascal and assembly language experience too (college).

 I aspire to learn Go and machine learning (currently studying in a machine learning program).